kerhalkarsid/kerhalkarsid.github.io/_pages/mentorship.md

   src="https://kerhalkarsid.github.io/images/Nick_amit_sid.jpeg"
   alt="(L-R) Nick, Sid and Dr. Tandon during Sigma-Xi Exhibit 2023" style="width: 50%; max-width: 300px;">
-  <figcaption style="font-size: 16px">Nick, Sid and Dr. Tandon during Sigma-Xi Exhibit 2023</figcaption>
+  <figcaption style="font-size: 16px">Nick, Sid and Dr. Tandon during Sigma-Xi Exhibit 2023 at UMass Dartmouth</figcaption>
 </figure>
 <li> <b>Viktoriya Balabanova</b> (<i>BS, Physics '23</i>): Vicky worked on her undergraduate thesis in Tandon Lab from January-May 2023 as a part of UMassD-WHOI-Blue Economy Internship.
 Her thesis focused on validating geostrophic balance by comparing the observations from a mooring deployed in North Atlantic to the Satellite altimetry.
 Vicky has presented this work at many local conferences like MassURC and UMassD Sigma-Xi Research exhibit. </li>
 <figure>